ahandsomeChineseboy/inet/tutorials/queueing/doc/Duplicator.rst

 ==========

-In this step, packets are produced periodically by an active packet source (ActivePacketSource).
-The produced packets are randomly either duplicated or not (PacketDuplicator).
-Finally, the packets are all sent into a passive packet sink (PassivePacketSink).
+In this step, packets are produced periodically by an active packet source (:ned:`ActivePacketSource`).
+The produced packets are randomly either duplicated or not (:ned:`PacketDuplicator`).
+Finally, the packets are all sent into a passive packet sink (:ned:`PassivePacketSink`).

 .. figure:: media/Duplicator.png
    :width: 80%